 Solutions re Donations and “CoDA Guidelines for Digital 7th Tradition” – All

-An email announcement went out about CoDA donation options.
-Suggestion to add a page on the website about what different meetings are doing and suggestions about what people have found helpful.
-Suggestion to add the link to the homepage or on a slider to direct more people to the page.
-The Board would like to see something go up on the home page slider.
-Nancy will work on something that can go up on the slider and send to the Board for review.
+The CoDA Announcement, “Guidelines for Digital 7th Tradition Donation” that went out to the Fellowship, in June, was discussed.
+The Board decided to add a page to the website that focuses on this topic as well as a mention of it in the Home page slider, to spread the word.
+Nancy will create a draft on this topic for the slider, to send to the Board for review.
+The Board will investigate use of a QR Code (quick response code) for the CoDA, Inc. PayPal account, as suggested at a recent meeting of the Chair’s Forum.
+Such a code could be used to make donating even easier.

-Motion that staff investigate the acquisition of a QR code for meeting level donations.
+Move that staff investigate the acquisition of a Quick Response (QR) code for meeting-level donations.
 Seconded.
 Unanimously approved.

+Staff was asked to set up the QR Code on the PayPal account and to let the Board know when this was completed.

 Virtual F2F meeting July 18 Focus

-The Board is in agreeance that they meet on July 18th for two hours to go over the annual report and 2021 budget.
+The Board agreed to meet for two hours on July 18th to review the Annual Report and 2021 budget.

-Next meeting Virtual F2F or Workgroup – July 18
+Next Board workgroup meeting – July 18

 Due to the CoDA Service Conference, there will be no August Public Board Meeting